rabbitmq/rabbitmq-website/site/feature-flags.md

 ## Overview

-In a mixed version clusters (e.g. some versions are `3.7.x` and some are `3.8.x`) some nodes will support a different set of features, behave differently in certain scenarios, and otherwise not act exactly the
+In a mixed version cluster (e.g. some versions are 3.7.x and some are 3.8.x) some nodes will support a different set of features, behave differently in certain scenarios, and otherwise not act exactly the
 same: they are different versions after all.

+Feature flags are a mechanism that controls what features are considered to be enabled or available on all cluster nodes.
+If a feature flag is enabled, so is its associated feature (or behavior).
+If not then all nodes in the cluster will disable the feature (behavior).

 The feature flag subsystem allows RabbitMQ nodes with different versions to determine if they are compatible and then communicate together, regardless of their version.

-This subsystem was introduced in RabbitMQ 3.8.0 to allow rolling [upgrades](/upgrade.html) of cluster members without shutting down the entre cluster.
+This subsystem was introduced in RabbitMQ 3.8.0 to allow **[rolling upgrades](/upgrade.html#rolling-upgrades) of cluster members without shutting down the entire cluster**.

 <p class="box-warning">
-This subsystem does not guarantee that all future changes in RabbitMQ can be implemented as feature flag and entirely backwards compatible with older release series.
+This subsystem does not guarantee that all future changes in RabbitMQ can be implemented as feature flags and entirely backwards compatible with older release series.
 Therefore, <strong>a future versio nfo RabbitMQ might still require a clusterwide shutdown for upgrading</strong>.